2026-05-24 00:57:05 | EST

 News Analysis

-{平台标识} We provide consistent updates on equity markets, focusing on earnings performance and stock price trends.
+tracking data Our system provides daily updates on stock performance, market sentiment, and earnings expectations to help investors understand evolving financial conditions.
 A UK man attempting to sell counterfeit ancient statues to Sotheby’s was caught when his forged documentation used printing methods that were 25 years too modern for the claimed artifacts’ age, a London court heard.
 The incident highlights the ongoing challenges auction houses face in authenticating high-value antiquities and the evolving sophistication of fraud schemes.

 Live News